eagronin/capstone-prepare/README.md

 ## Data Preparation for Classification Analysis

 In-app purchases of expensive items generate more revenue for Eglence, Inc. than purchases of inexpensive items.
-Therefore, it is important to identify users who are more likely to purchase expensive items and target such items to these users.
+Therefore, it is important to identify users who are more likely to purchase expensive items and market such items to these users.
 We call the users who tend to pucharase expensive items “HighRollers” and the users who tend to purchase inexpensive items “PennyPinchers”.
 Big-ticket items are those with a price of more than $5.00, and inexpensive items are those that cost $5.00 or less.

-In this section we prepare the data for fitting a decision tree to make predictions which users are HighRollers and which ones are PennyPinchers based on the known attributes.
+In this section we prepare the data for fitting a decision tree in KNIME to make predictions which users are HighRollers and which ones are PennyPinchers based on the known attributes.
 We are using `combined_data.csv` described in the [previous section](https://eagronin.github.io/capstone-acquire/) for this analysis.

 A new categorical attribute was created to enable analysis of players as broken into 2 categories (HighRollers and PennyPinchers).
 A screenshot of the attribute in KNIME follows:

 ![](https://github.com/eagronin/capstone-prepare/blob/master/attribute-creation.png?raw=true)

 This new attribute was derived by binning avg_price into two categories: HighRollers (buyers of items that cost more than $5.00) and PennyPinchers (buyers of items that cost $5.00 or less).
 The attribute takes the value of 1 if avg_price is higher than $5.00 and zero otherwise.
 The name of the new attribute is “highRollers”.
-Of the 1411 samples in the dataset there are 575 HighRollers and 836 PennyPinchers.
+Of the 1,411 samples in the dataset there are 575 HighRollers and 836 PennyPinchers.

 The creation of this new categorical attribute was necessary because the goal of building the model is to predict whether the player belongs to one of the two categories (HighRollers or PennyPinchers) rather than predicting the expected purchase price (in which case a continuous feature, such as avg_price, would be used without splitting it into two categories).